j3-signalroom/apache_flink-kickstarter/java/README.md

 # Java-based Flink Apps
-Examples of Apache Flink® applications showcasing the [DataStream API](https://nightlies.apache.org/flink/flink-docs-master/docs/learn-flink/datastream_api/) and [Table API](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/overview/) in Java, featuring AWS, GitHub, Terraform, and Apache Iceberg.
-What's the difference between the DataStream API and Table API?
-Click [here](../.blog/datastream-vs-table-api.md) to learn the differences.
+Discover how Apache Flink® can transform your data pipelines!
+Explore hands-on examples of Flink applications using the [DataStream API](https://nightlies.apache.org/flink/flink-docs-master/docs/learn-flink/datastream_api/) and [Table API](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/overview/) in Java.
+You'll see how these technologies integrate seamlessly with AWS, GitHub, and Terraform.

+Curious about the differences between the DataStream API and Table API?
+Click [here](../.blog/datastream-vs-table-api.md) to learn more and find the best fit for your next project.

 **Table of Contents**